 The Christie NHS proton beam therapy centre opened in Autumn 2018, and the first patient was treated in December 2018.

 The other NHS centre is currently being built for University College London Hospitals with treatment due to begin in summer 2020.
 When complete the two centres will each treat up to 750 patients every year.

 The evidence is far from conclusive

 In a study comparing PBT and IMRT.
 The authors estimated that the incremental cost per quality-adjusted life year of PBT was US$63,578 (£42,400) for a man of 70 years and US$55,726 (£37,200) for a man of 60 years.
 A second study compared the cost effectiveness of PBT, Cyberknife and IMRT.
 PBT was more expensive and produced lower quality of life than Cyberknife.
 Compared with IMRT, proton beam therapy had a cost per quality-adjusted life year of US$36,344,000 (£24,230,000).

-As a consequence of these studies, PBT is not currently available on the NHS for the Treatment of prostate cancer as it is not perceived as delivering significantly better outcomes than IMRT, but is far more expensive. if new evidence for Proton Beam Therapy for prostate cancer becomes available, this page will be updated.
+However, PBT is not currently available on the NHS for the Treatment of prostate cancer as it is not perceived as delivering significantly better outcomes than IMRT, but is far more expensive even with less side effects.

 However, there are systems at The Ruthford Cancer Centres in Bedlington, Newport, Thames Valley and shortly near Liverpool, which offer proton beam treatment to prostate cancer to private patients.
 These are the Ion Beam Applications’ high-energy proton beam therapy cyclotron called Proteus ONE.
 This system is small and compact and and much cheaper to buy and install.